 Studio Events:

-Communications about studio events and studio challenges will be sent by email, and events may also be posted on the website: www.gustafsonpianostudio.com.
+Communications about studio events and studio challenges will be sent by email, and events may also be posted on the website: www.gustafsonpianostudio.com or on my social media teaching profile.

 Performances Opportunities:

-Students will be required to perform a minimum of TWO times per year.
+Students will be strongly recommended/required to perform a minimum of TWO times per year.
 There are many options for performance, including:

 • Studio Recitals are presented at least two or three times a year.
 There is a $10 recital fee per family.
 Recital dates will be emailed out in the fall for the whole year so that dates can be reserved.